Wednesday, 28 October 2015

 It helped.
 I don't know why.

-Not long after I fell in love again, and not long after that, got bounced again.
+Not long after that I fell in love again, and not long after that, got bounced again.
 Days later found me high on a sheer rock face, alone, with little experience or equipment.

 I almost didn't survive that one.

 Backing down is not an option; toeholds are few, and I can't see to find them.
-I can't climb for the same reason.
+I can't climb up for the same reason.
 So I cling, and ponder.
 Indian summer makes my palms sweat, and that makes them slip, in tiny jerks that send electric jolts through my body.
-Yet I'm strangely detached, as if it's all happening to someone else.
+Yet I'm strangely detached, as if it's happening to someone else.

 The fall, fifty feet to jagged rocks, will surely kill me.
 I could channel my strength into a desperate upward surge, but my boots might slip and their weight drag me to my death.
 On the other hand, if I deliberate much longer, the problem will solve itself.